PHILLIP RAULS SHARES A DOSE OF REMINISCENCE

 Phillip Rauls and Robert Palmer*

 *Phillip Rauls and Robert Palmer worked together in the early 70's when Palmer was a vocalist with the British soul band, Vinegar Joe on Atlantic Records.
-Then again in the 1980's on Palmer's Island Records monster release, "Riptide."
-In the 1990's they were reunited for a third stint when Robert Palmer signed with EMI Records and experienced multi-success both as a platinum selling recording artists and also a video superstar.
+Then again in the 1980's on Robert Palmer's Island Records monster release, "Riptide" that gained platinum status.
+In the 1990's they were reunited for still a third stint when Robert Palmer signed with EMI Records and experienced multi-success both as a platinum selling recording artists and also a video superstar.

 Photo Page 3 concludes with this defining narrative by Phillip reflecting on the emergence of two great record labels; "Out of all the successful record company alliances, the STAX Records and Atlantic Records era together offer a wealth of material for archive review and remain as the greatest combination of two independent artistic resources working together to conquer a single economic agenda.
 While Stax and Atlantic were riding the charts, other competitive record companies and recording artists alike were trying to capture an idenitical sound for their own product.
 The timeless music produced during that magical period sounds just as good today as it sounded way back then."